 For more than seven decades, the Haitian Nazarene church has seen consistent, well-above-average growth.
 Haiti's total population is just under the number of people living in the greater Chicago metro area.
 Today, in that Caribbean island country, there are almost 1,000 Nazarene churches.
 That is because of, at least in part, Paul Orjala's insistence that indigenization be a key characteristic of the Church of the Nazarene in Haiti.

-For more, get the book Paul Orjala: The man, the mission, a biography by Franklin Cook
+For more, get the book Paul Orjala: The Man, the Mission, a biography by Franklin Cook

 "The ultimate goal in contextualization is to help a . . . group (of people) learn how God can be a real part of their everyday life as they practice Biblical faith." -- Dean Gilliland